manasgupta94/DockerMate/README.md

 # DockerMate
-Create a Web Application for Docker (one of the great Containerization Tool which provides the user Platform as a Service (PaaS)) by showing your own creativity and UI/UX designing skills to make the web portal user friendly.
+Created a Web Application for Docker (one of the great Containerization Tool which provides the user Platform as a Service (PaaS)) by showing some creativity and UI/UX designing skills to make the web portal user friendly.
 This app will help the user to run all the docker commands like:
  👉docker images